RyanJulyan/rocket/02_discovery_and_planning_phase/02_strategic_thinking_template.md

 [Why is this objective crucial for your organization?]

 #### Expected Impact
-[What impact do you anticipate upon achieving this objective?]
+[What impact do you anticipate upon reaching this objective?]

 #### Timeline
 [What is important to know about the deadline for achieving this goal]